Frequently Asked Questions

 May I designate a particular purpose for the use of my body?

-What steps should be taken to release my body to the SUNY Upstate Medical University upon my death?
+What steps should be taken to release my body to SUNY Upstate Medical University upon my death?

 Will the donation be affected if an autopsy is performed?

-A body which has been autopsied or is subject to a medical examiner's request for autopsy generally cannot be accepted for donation.
-However, the Anatomical Gift Program will review individual cases for exceptions.
+A body which has been autopsied or is subject to a medical examiner’s request for autopsy generally cannot be accepted for donation.

-What about viewing or funeral services?
+What about a viewing or funeral services?

 What happens if I die some distance away from my home or SUNY Upstate Medical University?